NativeScript/docs-v7/docs/runtimes/android/metadata/overview.md

 ![Metadata](metadata_diagram.png)

-# Metadata API Level
+## Metadata API Level

 Only Android public APIs (**including those of any plugins added to the project**) present in the metadata will be accessible in JavaScript/TypeScript.
 That means, if an application is built with metadata for API level 23 (Android Marshmallow 6.0 – 6.0.1), the application user might have problems when running the application on an older device, for example with API levels 17 through 19 (Android KitKat 4.4 – 4.4.4).

 Metadata is built automatically for the application.
 The metadata API level, or simply put, what API level the metadata is built for, is determined by the `--compileSdk` flag passed to the build.
 By default the nativescript CLI automatically detects the highest Android API level installed on the developer's machine and passes it to the build implicitly.
 This `--compileSdk` flag can be supplied explicitly when starting a build: `tns run android --compileSdk=1`.

-# Metadata Limitations
+## Metadata Limitations

 Let's look at the Android [TextView](https://developer.android.com/reference/android/widget/TextView.html).
-In API level 21 a method called getLetterSpacing was added.
-What that means is, an application developer can use the "getLetterSpacing" method only on two conditions:
+In API level 21 a method called `getLetterSpacing` was added.
+What that means is, an application developer can use the `"`getLetterSpacing` method only on two conditions:
 * The built metadata is >= 21
 * The device that the application will be running on is >= 21